-Unemployment pension (työttömyyseläke) as an earnings-related pension is awarded to a longterm unemployed person who is 60-63 years old and whose unemployment allowance has expired after the maximum period of 500 days.
-A further criterion is that the applicant is born before 1950 and has been working at least 5 years during the last 15 years.
-If a person is born in 1950 or later, he or she is not entitled to the unemployment pension.
+Unemployment pension (työttömyyseläke) as an earnings-related pension is awarded to a long-term unemployed who have been born before 1950 and whose unemployment allowances have expired after the maximum period of 500 days.
+The age criterion means that the unemployment pension is being faded out, because after 2013 all persons born before 1950 are at least 63 years old.
+A further criterion is that the applicant has been working at least 5 years during the last 15 years.